* Anglo American 1st Nations prisoner Association

 First Peace Chaplaincy volunteers: choose from the topics:

 1.Prayer.
 2.Small practical actions.
-3. Earth healing Path walking.
-4. Nature & well being visualisation.
+3. Earth healing-path walking.
+4. Nature and well being visualisation.
 5. Magical Battle of Middle Earth.
 6. Positive spiritual ecology affirmations.
-7. Building awareness of how spiritual principles can influence our approach to thinking about & engaging in ecological matters.
-8.How best to support animist or divine concepts when perceiving & speaking about ecology.
+7. Building awareness of how spiritual principles can influence our approach to thinking about and engaging in ecological matters.
+8.How best to support animist or divine concepts when perceiving and speaking about ecology.
 9. Talk in the community, about the sacred value of Earth 10.
-Mindfully & thoughtfully reading an item of relevance to nature and spirituality.
+Mindfully and thoughtfully reading an item of relevance to nature and spirituality.
 11. The Small Circles Group is our group to support those working with children.12.
 Promoting equality.

 Above: natural weofod.
-Offerings should be a few berries, such as the rowans shown here that the birds will eat, or a few drops of water.
+Offerings should be a few berries, such as the rowans shown here, that the birds will eat, or a few drops of water.
 Never leave a footprint in nature.
 Clouties, especially on trees at wells where wildlife accesses water, can trap and kill birds.
-Piled up stones detract from the heritage landscape and destroy habitats for insects, animals and birds.
-Fires are the greatest concern, not only scaring special sited but posing a potentially huge risk if they get out of control.
+Piled up stones detract from the heritage landscape and destroy habitats for insects, animals and birds. introducing offerings to rivers can cause pollution.
+Fires are the greatest concern, not only scaring special sites, as can often be seen at Nine Ladies, but posing a potentially huge risk if they get out of control.

 Follow First Peace Chaplaincy on Facebook